greentree327/kaggle-academic-dataset/README.md

 2. **Feature and Target Separation**:
    - Separated features and target variables for both training (`x_train`, `y_train`) and testing datasets (`x_test`).

-### 4. Model Training and Evaluation
+### Model Training and Evaluation

 1. **Cross-Validation**:
    - Implemented K-Fold and Stratified K-Fold cross-validation to ensure proper training and testing splits.
    - Developed a `get_score` function for model evaluation.
-   - Illustrated the difference between regular K-Fold and Stratified K-Fold, and the effect of shuffling data in Stratified K-Fold.
+   - Demonstrated the difference between regular K-Fold and Stratified K-Fold, and the effect of shuffling data in Stratified K-Fold.

 2. **Model Evaluation Metrics**:
    - Explained log-loss calculation and its importance.